Knee Replacement SurgerySkip to the navigation

 Stay active to help keep your strength, flexibility, and endurance.
 Your activities might include walking, swimming (after your wound is completely healed), dancing, or golf.
 (If you golf, don't wear shoes with spikes.
 And make sure to use a golf cart.)
 You could also try cycling on a stationary bike or on level surfaces.

 For at least 2 years after your surgery, your doctor may want you to take antibiotics before dental work or any invasive medical procedure.
 This is to help prevent infection around your knee replacement.
 After 2 years, your doctor and dentist will decide whether you still need to take antibiotics.
 Your general health and the state of your other health conditions will help them decide.

 Why It Is Done

 Doctors recommend joint replacement surgery when knee pain and loss of function become severe and when medicines and other treatments no longer relieve pain.
-Your doctor will use X-rays to look at the bones and cartilage in your knee to see whether they are damaged and to make sure that the pain isn't coming from somewhere else.
+Your doctor will use X-rays to look at the bones and cartilage in your knee to see if they are damaged.
+This helps the doctor make sure that the pain isn't coming from somewhere else.